 Oxford and Cambridge: An Insider's Guide to Applying

-This can be a great advantage in attracting applicants as their reputation certainly precedes them.
-However, there are some disadvantages as well, as their portrayal in the media has led to some popular — but false — stereotypes about what kind of students are admitted.
+Holding a special place in the imagination, Oxford and Cambridge universities are famous for their long history, with countless appearances in novels, films and television programmes.
+However their portrayal in the media has led to some popular — but false — stereotypes about what kind of students are admitted.

 In truth Oxford and Cambridge universities:

 - Seek to attract the best and brightest applicants regardless of background;

 - Have rigorous and fair application procedures designed to let the best candidates shine;

 - Are diverse and vibrant places to live and study.

 The collegiate system

 You are able to specify a preferred college when you make your UCAS application.
 Whatever you may have heard, college choice does not matter!
-Each college offers the same excellent standard of teaching and has the same very high academic standards.
+Each offers the same excellent standard of teaching and the same high academic standards.